OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

     openmdao total_coloring <your_script_name>

+Note that if you have passed a coloring filename into :code:`use_fixed_coloring` instead of letting the framework determine the filename automatically, the framework will not update the contents of the coloring file even if you run :code:`openmdao total_coloring` from the command line.

 The total_coloring command also generates summary information that can sometimes be useful.
 The tolerance that was actually used to determine if an entry in the total jacobian is